- Food Tours

 Phoebe, Tokyo Correspondent & Walk Leader

-Hailing from the UK, Phoebe Amoroso has lived in Japan for over 6 years.
+Hailing from the UK, Phoebe Amoroso has lived in Japan for over 8 years.
 Captivated when she first visited as a research student, she has travelled extensively, visiting almost all of the country’s 47 prefectures.
-She currently works as a business reporter and a multimedia journalist, which gives her the opportunity to shout about the wonders of Japan on a regular basis.
-She has spent over 3 years researching Japanese regional cuisine and has a strong interest in rural revitalization strategies.
-Phoebe enjoys hiking and cycling in the Japanese countryside – with the next meal never far from her thoughts.
+She currently works as a reporter and a multimedia journalist, which gives her the opportunity to shout about the wonders of Japan on a regular basis.
+She has a strong interest in Japanese regional cuisine and rural revitalization strategies.
+Phoebe enjoys hiking, trail running, and cycling in the Japanese countryside – with the next meal never far from her thoughts.
 She firmly believes life is too short to eat bad food.

 CB’s work was started in 2009 by Ansel Mullins and Yigal Schleifer as a humble food blog called Istanbul Eats.
 The following year we published a book of our reviews, now in its fifth edition.
 That year we also launched our first culinary walk in Istanbul, a route we are still using today.
 In 2012, we realized that what we built in Istanbul was needed in other cities we knew and loved.
 We started CB that year with Athens, Barcelona, Mexico City and Shanghai as pioneering members of our network.
 In 2013, we added Rio and also launched our iPhone application in Istanbul.
 In 2015, Tokyo and Tbilisi came into the fold.
 That year we published mini-guides to Barcelona and Athens and also launched an iPhone application in those cities.
 Our Eatinerary service, which provides travelers with tailor-made culinary travel itineraries, was also launched in 2015.
 In 2016, Lisbon – the latest city to kindle our curiosity – joined the CB network.
 In 2017 we added Naples and Queens, NY – two places with very compelling stories to tell – to our roster and also published full-size eating guides to Athens and Barcelona.
 In 2018, Porto joined the list of cities we cover.